SaintNicolas/LearnGit/readme.txt

-this is the first time to add the readme git is a free software
+git is a waresome software